-Last week the studio was at max capacity with flowers; overflowing with blowsy bounty - apple blossom and columbine and lilac and the most sculptural 1.5 metre magnolia branches that really rather blew my mind.
+Last week our little studio was at max capacity with flowers; overflowing with blowsy bounty - apple blossom and columbine and lilac and sculptural magnolia branches.

 April was definitely the month of the tulip.
 Tulip fever overcame me on several occasions; I apologise to our Instagram friends who had to cope through all the slutty tulip posts.

-On Thursday we flowered a drinks reception and evening lecture by BBC Arts Editor Will Gompertz at the Royal Institute of British Architects in a cavernous, beautiful but austere room that swallowed our majestic, branchy urn arrangements and fat 'La Belle Epoque' tulips exceedingly gratefully and somewhat greedily.
+On Thursday we did the flowers for a drinks reception and evening lecture by BBC Arts Editor Will Gompertz at the Royal Institute of British Architects in a cavernous, beautiful but austere room that swallowed our majestic, branchy urn arrangements and fat tulips gratefully and somewhat greedily.

 We cruised down the M40 in the van at witching hour, exhausted, eating Fruitella, listening to some strange electro-punk-rock (is that what the kids listen to these days?) and it was all jolly nice.